Find Out More

-- Cathedral of the World (Workshop 1, Story), an excerpt from Cathedral of the World: A Universalist Theology by Forrest Church (Boston: Beacon Press, 2009).
+- Cathedral of the World, an excerpt from Cathedral of the World: A Universalist Theology, by Forrest Church (Beacon Press, 2010)

 - The Tapestry of Faith youth curriculum A Place of Wholeness guides UU youth to examine their faith journeys in the context of Unitarian Universalism.

 Universalist theology in a number of denominations is the subject of an article on the website Believe: Religious Information Source.
-A mid-19th-century article, "Brief History of Universalism" by Rev. J.M.
-Austin, appears in full on the website of Auburn University.
+A mid19th-century article, "Brief History of Universalism" by Rev. J.M.
+Austin, appears on the website of Auburn University.

 Lydia Maria Child

-- Biographical story, background, and suggested activities and discussion questions in Stirring the Nation's Heart: Eighteen Stories of Prophetic Unitarians and Universalists of the Nineteenth Century by Polly Peterson (Boston: Skinner House, 2010)
+- Biographical story, background, activities, and discussion questions in Stirring the Nation's Heart: Eighteen Stories of Prophetic Unitarians and Universalists of the Nineteenth Century by Polly Peterson (Boston: Skinner House, 2010)